MISSIONS THROUGH UNITY

 Your partnership in this essential, life-saving and life-transforming ministry is deeply appreciated.
 Thank you so much.

-English Leadership Ministry (ELM) provides English tutoring classes and mentoring opportunities to TB college students living in Seoul.
-Our main goal is to disciple and to empower the students to realize God’s purpose in their lives.
-The Chinese “ELM” tree is native to Northern part of Korean Peninsula and is one of the strongest trees.
+ELM (English Leadership Ministry) provides 1:1 English tutoring classes, leadership training and mentoring opportunities to university students living in Seoul.
+Our main goal is to empower and to cultivate global leaders through education and strategic partnerships with local and international organizations.
+“ELM” tree is native to Northern part of Korean Peninsula and is one of the strongest trees.
 It's bark is used for many tools.
 They uproot and grow well in multiple types of soil as long as they are given the proper amounts of water, sunlight, and shade…just like people, when given the right tools, can be adaptable and grow well in a variety of different lands.
-English tutoring is a great platform to disciple and to even the playing field for TBs to pursue their full potentials along side South Korean peers.

 Founded in 2003, Eco-gender has been working to help victims of sex trafficking called modern slaves.
 The main activities are as follows.

 1. Providing support (counseling, medical care, legal, etc.) and shelter for victims of sex trafficking

 2. Citizen education and campaigns for anti-sex trafficking (anti-human trafficking)